-- 1. Install an expansion card following the instructions that came with the chassis. - 2.
+- 1. Install an expansion card following the instructions that came with the chassis.
+NOTE: The AGP slot supports only 1.5V AGP cards. - 2.
 Turn on the system and change the necessary BIOS settings, if any.
 See Chapter 2 for BIOS information. - 3.
+Assign an IRQ to the card.
+Refer to the tables below. - 4.
 Install the drivers and/or software applications for the expansion card according to the card documentation.